 Wiseman was pushed around inside last season and struggled with positioning despite his stature.
 Another year into his professional development, the Warriors need him to make significant strides on the glass to help them deal with bigger teams, like the Lakers.

-Draymond Green and Andre Igoudala have always prioritized finding their teammates for open shots over scoring themselves.
+Draymond Green and Andre Iguodala have always prioritized finding their teammates for open shots over scoring themselves.
 As they have gotten older and their offensive skills have diminished, that tendency has only gotten more extreme.
-On Friday, there were multiple possessions where either Green or Igoudala had the ball less than 10 feet from the hoop with an open lane to the basket and chose to pass it instead of attacking.
+On Friday, there were multiple possessions where either Green or Iguodala had the ball less than 10 feet from the hoop with an open lane to the basket and chose to pass it instead of attacking.

-Igoudala took one shot at a layup in transition but was blocked from behind and seemed uninterested in the rim after that.
+Iguodala took one shot at a layup in transition but was blocked from behind and seemed uninterested in the rim after that.
 Green followed his tendencies from last season, where he appeared to decide on a few possessions that he would take a shot, but otherwise, passed up open looks in the offensive flow.

 Is it bad offense?
 I don’t know.
-Now that the Warriors have surrounded them with shooters, it may be more efficient to look for an open shooter than for the diminished Igoudala and Green to try and go to the hoop.
+Now that the Warriors have surrounded them with shooters, it may be more efficient to look for an open shooter than for the diminished Iguodala and Green to try and go to the hoop.
 At the same time, the Warriors saw how defenses adjusted to Green late last season.
-If he and Igoudala are both going to play with an aversion to shooting, they risk forcing their teammates to play 3-on-5 when they’re on the court together.
+If he and Iguodala are both going to play with an aversion to shooting, they risk forcing their teammates to play 3-on-5 when they’re on the court together.